vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-tanzu/Add-Namespace.md

 ## Description

-The `Add-Namespace` cmdlet creates a Namespace and applies its configuration..
+The `Add-Namespace` cmdlet creates a Namespace and applies its configuration.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager